siddharth-narigra/crewai-eda-pipeline/README.md

 3. **Cleaning**: The `Cleaner` agent executes transformations to fix identified issues.
 4. **Statistical Analysis**: The `Statistician` agent computes descriptive stats, correlations, and pattern detection.
 5. **Visualization**: The `Visualizer` agent generates distribution plots, heatmaps, and box plots.
-6. **Model Training**: The `Model Recommender` agent suggests and trains an appropriate ML model.
+6. **Model Training**: The `Model Recommender` agent suggests and trains an appropriate ML model, capturing detailed metrics (accuracy, precision, recall, F1, confusion matrix).
 7. **Explanation**: The `XAI Agent` computes SHAP/LIME explanations for model interpretability.
 8. **Reporting**: The `Reporter` agent compiles all artifacts into a cohesive narrative.
+9. **Model Summary**: Training results are automatically appended to the report (training config, data split, performance metrics, hyperparameters).
-9. **Review**: User views the final report and charts on the Dashboard.
+10. **Review**: User views the final report, charts, and model details on the Dashboard.

 ## Input Format